wbeebe/MicroPythonProjects/README.md

 programmed to act as stand-alone WiFi access points.
 Whether the SSID is used for that or not, it makes for a unique identifier for all the boards.

+### WARNING

+There's a lot of duplicated code across all the devices.
+It all works, but there are some devices with more 'correct' code than others.

 ## Espressif Device Listing

 ### These folders under Espressif